Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Introduction

+In this paper, we extend the meta-analytic framework to evaluate complex surrogates by considering an (estimated) surrogate index as the candidate surrogate endpoint.
+Our main contributions are: \begin{enumerate} \item We derive conditions under which valid inference about the trial-level surrogacy of an estimated surrogate index is possible.
+These conditions still allow flexible machine-learning estimators for the surrogate index, making the meta-analytic evaluation feasible for complex surrogates that cannot be handled by existing methods. \item We formalize the data-generating mechanism underlying the MA framework and make explicit the untestable assumptions required for inference about trial-level surrogacy---assumptions that are often left implicit in the meta-analytic literature. \end{enumerate}

 The remainder of this paper is structured as follows: First, we introduce the data-generating mechanism underlying the MA framework in Section \ref{sec:ma-framework} together with a general discussion of relevant models and parameters.
 In Section \ref{sec:ma-surrogate-index}, we introduce parameters, and corresponding identifying assumptions, that are relevant for evaluating surrogates in the MA framework.
-Some of these parameters are data-adaptive; therefore, we discuss inference about general data-adaptive parameters in Section \ref{sec:inference-data-adaptive-estimand}.
-Section \ref{sec:alternative-asymptotic-framework} describes how the identifying assumptions can be relaxed by switching to another asymptotic regime and Section \ref{sec:simulations} summarizes the results of simulations.
-The proposed approach is applied to a set of COVID-19 vaccine trials in Section \ref{sec:data-application} where antibody markers are evaluated as potential trial-level surrogates for symptomatic infection.
+Some of these parameters are data-adaptive, inference about such parameters is discussed in Section \ref{sec:inference-data-adaptive-estimand}.
+Section \ref{sec:simulations} summarizes the results of simulations.
+The proposed approach is applied to a set of COVID-19 vaccine efficacy trials in Section \ref{sec:data-application} where antibody markers are evaluated as putative surrogates for symptomatic infection.
 We end with some concluding remarks in Section \ref{sec:conclusions}.